ksmandersen/CCollections/CCReport.md

 # Preface [section-preface]
 This report has been written in May 2013 in a 15 ECTS project at the IT University of Copenhagen under the supervision of Hans Henrik Brandenborg Sørensen and Peter Sestoft.

 During the project we developed a collection library for the programming language C. The library is strongly inspired by standard libraries found on the .NET and Java platforms.
-The library mimics characteristics and concepts traditionally only found in collection libraries for Object Oriented programming languages.
+The library mimics characteristics and concepts traditionally only found in collection libraries for modern Object Oriented programming languages.
 These traits include garbage collected data structures, enumerations, collection filters and more.
-The library also adheres to the same level of consistency and documentation which is customary for OO-language collection libraries but uncommon for C libraries.
+The library also adheres to the same level of consistency and documentation that is customary for OO-language collection libraries but uncommon for C libraries.

 # Introduction [section-introduction]

 Data structures are a natural asset in the development of any application.
-Unlike most many languages, C does not come with a full stack of data structures, neatly packaged together into a collection libraries.
+Unlike many languages, C does not come with a full range of data structures, neatly packaged together into a collection library.
 In fact there is not a single data structure in the standard library.
 Developers find themselves faced with two options.
 Either write the implementation you need from scratch or go online and find an existing implementation that looks usable.

 Developers find themselves scouring the web for good libraries and are left with a number of choices.
-None of the many options available are very much alike the typical OO-language collection library.
+None of the many options available are very much alike the typical modern OO-language collection library.

 Languages like Java and C# are highly regarded in part because of their extensive, well-documented and loved collection libraries that come as part of their standard libraries.
 Developers who primarily develop with languages like these are left with no similar options in C.

-The general purpose of this project is to investigate how a collection library written for C might be inspired by other libraries from object-oriented programming languages like C#.
+The overall purpose of this project is to investigate how a collection library written for C might be inspired by other libraries from object-oriented programming languages like C#.

 ## Existing libraries [section-existing]

-There is a large number of libraries with data structures available for C. In the table below is listed some of  the most commonly known by C developers.
+There is a large number of libraries with data structures available for C. The table below is lists some of  the most commonly known by C developers.

 | Library | Documentation  | Naming | Memory | Avail.
 ADTS |
 -------|----------------|--------|--------|----------------|